Travel & conservation company, since 1991

 Sarah and her husband embark on their Ethiopian adventure ©Klaus Party

-In the Earth’s long history of dramatic geographical changes, the most recent volcanic upheavals took place in this part of Africa.
-Torrential rains in the region created gushing rivers and waterfalls, which in turn eroded much of the newly formed volcanic mountain massifs; leaving behind a broad plateau split by gorges that are thousands of metres deep.
-As far as the horizon in every direction is steep mountains and deep valleys carved from the hardened basalt – a seemingly timeless landscape.
+In the Earth’s long history of dramatic geographical changes, the most recent volcanic upheavals occurred in this part of Africa.
+Torrential rains in the region created gushing rivers and waterfalls, eroding much of the newly formed volcanic mountain massifs, leaving behind a broad plateau split by thousands of metres deep gorges.
+As far as the horizon in every direction are steep mountains and deep valleys carved from the hardened basalt – a seemingly timeless landscape.
 Listed as a World Heritage Site, the Simien Mountains are breathtaking.

-Late unexpected rain had come to the Simiens, just in time for our visit.
+Late, unexpected rain had come to the Simiens, just in time for our visit.
 The dry season runs from October to April, and October and November are usually the best times to visit, so we had come in mid-November.
-We had perfect weather in the mornings, lasting long enough to get six or seven hours of trekking done.
+We had perfect morning weather, lasting long enough to get six or seven hours of trekking done.
 But just as we approached the camp, or not long after arriving, the weather would close in, and light rain would start falling.
 The rain usually lasted most of the night, making getting out of a sleeping bag, battling with stubborn tent zips and going out to ‘commune with nature’ a bit of a chore.
-We were generally in bed by 8pm, so the morning was a long way away and presented a challenge for bladders.
+We were generally in bed by 8pm, so the morning was far away and presented a challenge for bladders.

 Breathtaking views of the Simien Mountains ©Ken Haley